Clinton in Afghanistan to discuss peace moves

 Clinton's arrival on Wednesday on an unannounced visit to Afghanistan follows several high profile attacks in the Afghan capital, including an assault on the U.S. embassy in September and days later the assassination of Karzai's top peace envoy, former President Burhanuddin Rabbani.

-"She wants to signal U.S. support for a secure and stable Afghanistan," a senior U.S. official told reporters traveling with Clinton.
+"She wants to signal U.S. support for a secure and stable Afghanistan," a senior U.S. official told reporters travelling with Clinton.

-"She wants to emphasize that the United States remains committed to Afghan reconciliation and will support President Karzai in his efforts, recognizing the difficulties that process has undergone since the assassination of Rabbani."
+"She wants to emphasise that the United States remains committed to Afghan reconciliation and will support President Karzai in his efforts, recognizing the difficulties that process has undergone since the assassination of Rabbani."

 The visit comes as Afghanistan, Pakistan and the United States all see strains in their relations, complicating the outlook as the Obama administration pushes ahead with plans to draw down troops and turn over security responsibility to Afghan forces by the end of 2014.